 The 2020 Focused Updates to the Asthma Management Guidelines, published in the Journal of Allergy and Clinical Immunology, aims to do just that by focusing on six areas.
 Also, by incorporating the progress in better understanding the causes of various types of asthma, the panel recognized that many different approaches could treat the condition and lessen the flare-ups in patients.

 While Dr. Cardenas treats pediatric patients, she points out that asthma can present at any age.
 What’s more, “symptoms can be different from person to person,” she says.
 “It’s a disease that varies in presentation.”
-For example, wheezing is considered a telltale sign of asthma, but not every patient she sees displays this symptom.

 Of the 25 million Americans with asthma, about 5.5 million are children.
 For them, environmental triggers or certain behaviors cause airways to inflame, resulting in bronchospasms that narrow airways.
 Typical symptoms include breathlessness, tightening of the chest, coughing, and wheezing.
 A flare-up can be scary — and deadly.
 About 3,500 people die of asthma every year.
 There is no cure, just prevention, and management.

 Patients should work closely with a primary care physician, allergist, or pulmonologist to develop a prevention and treatment plan.
 In fact, the guidelines urge health care providers to recruit patients and their caregivers into the disease-management process.